Mountain Massage & Wellness

 There is a misconception that neuromuscular therapy has to be painful: Proper use of neuromuscular therapy may require some discomfort, and if the discomfort becomes pain, pressure is lessened to the comfort of the client.
 During the neuromuscular therapy part of a session, clients will be asked questions regarding intensity of pressure, type of pressure, and whether or not the pressure dissipates.

-© Copyright 2024 Mountain Massage.
+© Copyright 2024 Mountain Massage & Wellness.
 All rights reserved.